gotraveltoworld/ruby-on-rails-for-demo/README.md

 # README

 ## ruby-on-rails-for-demo
-This is my first project for Ruby on Rails

 This README would normally document whatever steps are necessary to get the application up and running.